Advanced Documentary Filmmaking: Production

 During the filming of the episode, Chevy Chase became angry at the racist and bigoted direction his character was heading.
 While venting his frustrations, he used the slur "nigger"; episode director Jay Chandrasekhar argued that Chase's use of the word was "political," and an attempt to point out how racist his character had become.
-Regardless, the slur upset cast members, and Chase walked off of the set.
+Regardless, the slur upset cast members, prompting Chase to walk off set.
 He later returned to film some additional scenes, but later announced on November 21, 2012 that he had left the show.

 The episode was written by new series writer and co-producer Hunter Covington, his first writing credit for the series.
 It was directed by Jay Chandrasekhar, who directed four episodes previously for the series.
 Although aired as episode six, it was the eighth episode produced.
 An early scene in the episode shows the "Archie" banner, which isn't actually produced until the following episode.

 This is the third "Documentary Filmmaking" episode of the series, following season two's "Intermediate Documentary Filmmaking" and season three's "Documentary Filmmaking: Redux".

 Reception

 The episode was initially seen by approximately 2.58 million viewers.

 It was met with mixed reviews with Emily VanDerWerff of The A.V.
 Club rating the episode a B, saying, "[...] at every turn, it reminds me that it doesn’t particularly care to [make a fresh start], and that the past makes a warm, if smothering, blanket."
-Eric Goldman of IGN gave the episode an 8.8, praising Ken Jeong's performance as Chang and that "It was the first episode this season that felt 100% "natural," if that’s the right word."
+Eric Goldman of IGN gave the episode an 8.8, praising Ken Jeong's performance as Chang and that "It was the first episode this season that felt 100% 'natural,' if that’s the right word."